What is phenylketonuria (PKU)?

 - Taking vitamins, minerals and supplements.

 - Adding a supplemental medication called sapropterin dihydrochloride (Kuvan®) to break down phenylalanine in your body.

 A medication called Pegvaliase (Palynziq®) allows people with PKU to eat an unrestricted diet without any supplements or Kuvan.
 This medication replaces the enzyme that helps to break down phenylalanine, which doesn’t work properly in PKU.

 A person diagnosed with phenylketonuria (PKU) needs to eat a special diet to limit the amount of foods that contain phenylalanine (if they're not treated with Pegvaliase).
 You can find phenylalanine in foods high in protein, including:

 A low-protein diet is best for people diagnosed with phenylketonuria (PKU) if they're not treated with Pegvaliase.
 You should avoid foods that are high in protein, such as meat, eggs and dairy products.
 If you or your child has PKU, talk with your healthcare provider or a dietician about creating a diet that is well-balanced and full of essential nutrients.

 There's no way to prevent phenylketonuria (PKU).
 If you plan on becoming pregnant and want to understand your risk of having a child with a genetic condition, talk to your healthcare provider about genetic testing.

 Outlook / Prognosis

-If you or your child develops symptoms of phenylketonuria, contact your doctor for a thorough evaluation.
-Ask your doctor about PKU testing before becoming pregnant or during your first prenatal examination.
-If you have PKU, regular blood tests monitor your condition.
+If you or your child develops symptoms of phenylketonuria, contact your healthcare provider for a thorough evaluation.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy